 During the Covered Period, Traxys sourced tantalite, wolframite and cassiterite from the DRC and Rwanda.
+No gold was sourced from the Relevant Area during the Covered Period.

-The Relevant Area experienced logistics challenges as well as a general deterioration of the security situation during the Covered Period and trading and sourcing from the area remains challenging due to the presence of armed groups, abuses by rogue police and rogue soldiers, bribery and other illegal activity.
-Risk of smuggling of minerals from surrounding countries into Rwanda remains a concern and requires close monitoring.
-Challenges are sometimes present and incidents can arise in relation to the chain of custody, due diligence, security or human rights concerns.
+The Relevant Area experienced severe unrest, with M23 rebels capturing areas in the Eastern DRC province of North Kivu that include regions where tin and tantalum mines were operating.
+A general deterioration of the security situation during the Covered Period led to the suspension of activities by ITSCI and state mining services in certain mining areas in North Kivu.
+Transport and other logistics as well as sourcing and trading from the area remain challenging due to the presence of armed groups, abuses by rogue police and rogue soldiers, bribery and other illegal activity.
+Risk of smuggling of minerals from surrounding countries into Rwanda and Tanzania remains a concern and requires close monitoring.

-Security incidents also occur on the roads between the mine sites and the points of export, with attempts at extortion by the mines police or the FARDC (Congolese army).
+Security incidents can also occur along transport routes between the mine sites and the points of export, with attempts at extortion by the mines police, the FARDC (Congolese army) or other actors.
 This is managed between stakeholders at the local level and iTSCi.

-Effective due diligence is critical.
-Traxys undertakes due diligence with respect to proposed new suppliers and, if satisfied, approval is granted by Traxys' Due Diligence Working Group.
+Effective and enhanced due diligence is critical.
+Traxys undertakes exhaustive due diligence with respect to proposed new and existing suppliers.
 Due diligence includes know-your-counterparty (KYC) internal assessment and third-party checks, plausibility checks on the material, including material specifications and production quantities and its purported source.
-To enhance such due diligence, a Traxys representative is based in Rwanda.
-Due diligence has in the past led to Traxys declining to purchase tagged minerals, for instance due to material specifications giving rise to doubts as to whether the origin of the material could have been misstated.
-Traxys sources from a small number of well-known suppliers.
-When incidents have arisen in which any of such suppliers were involved, Traxys followed up with the supplier to a satisfactory conclusion.
+Due diligence documentation includes, for every lot of